googleapis/nodejs-firestore/api-report/firestore.api.md

 // @public (undocumented)
 export type DocumentChangeType = 'added' | 'removed' | 'modified';

-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function documentId(documentPath: string | firestore.DocumentReference): FunctionExpression;

-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function documentId(documentPathExpr: Expression): FunctionExpression;